davidemms/OrthoFinder/README.md

 *Figure 1: Automatic OrthoFinder analysis*

 ## What does OrthoFinder do?
 OrthoFinder is a fast, accurate and comprehensive analysis tool for comparative genomics.
-It finds **orthologues** and **orthogroups** infers **gene trees** for all orthogroups and infers a **rooted species tree** for the species being analysed.
+It finds **orthologues** and **orthogroups** infers **rooted gene trees** for all orthogroups and infers a **rooted species tree** for the species being analysed.
 OrthoFinder also provides **comprehensive statistics** for comparative genomic analyses.
 OrthoFinder is simple to use and all you need to run it is a set of protein sequence files (one per species) in FASTA format.

 For more details see the OrthoFinder paper below.